G12-cs207-FinalProject/cs207-FinalProject/documentation/chemkin_Documentation.md

         1. `<Arrhenius>`: Coefficients [A, E] will be retrieved.
         2. `<modifiedArrhenius>`: [A, b, E] will be retrieved.
         3. `<Constant>`: k will be retrieved.
+        4. `<equation>`: Equation expression for each reaction will be retrieved.

 **Note** There should be only 1 system of reactions per XML file (i.e. 1 `<reactionData>` element).
 If more than 1 `<reactionData>` element resides within the XML, only the first `<reactionData>` element (i.e. first system of reactions) will be considered

-**Note** For a system of chemical reactions, there should only be 1 type of reaction (i.e. all elementary reversible or all elementary irreversible).
-If more than 1 type of reaction is specified in the XML file, then a ChemkinError will be raised.
+**Note** For a system of chemical reactions, there can be a mix elementary reversible and elementary irreversible reactions.
+If more than 1 type of reaction is specified in the XML file, the user can check this by calling the `is_reversible` key from the parsed data dictionary for a given temperature.
+The output will be a list of Booleans indicating whether each reaction is reversible or not.

 **Note** If no recognized child tag of `<rateCoeff>` is encountered, then `XmlParser` will raise a `ChemKinError`.
 Also, its retrieval of elements is case-sensitive.
 So, for example, `<A>`, `<b>`, `<E>`, and `<k>` must be used to store the appropriate coefficients; elements named `<a>`, `<B>`, `<e>` or `<K>` would not be recognized and would lead to an error.

+**Note** If the user inputs <type = Non-elementary> or <type = Nonelementary>, the `XmlParser` will raise a `ChemKinError` as our library does not handle this type of reactions.

 **Example 3.1.** XML file for the following chemical reaction: